tkerby/flipperzero-firmware-wPlugins/README.md

 * ![](assets/heart_10x10.png "Lives") - Et tu, Brute?
 Gives a bonus life up to a maximum of 5 lives
 * ![](assets/nuke_10x10.png "Nuke") - Nuke (work in progress).
 Destroys everything in sight (but keeps the power ups)
 * ![](assets/split_shield_10x10.png "Shield") - Use the force!
 Spins up a shield that can be used as a battering ram.
 Take zero damage while in use.
+* D - A mini drone assist that has your back!

 ## More power ups coming soon...